 a.
 Primary Visual: “seeing and reading” – I will say, imagine the look on people’s face as they see you driving in this red sporty car on a beautiful sunny day.
 Is this something you see yourself driving in?

 b.
 Primary Auditory: “listening and speaking” – I will say, hear the growl of this V8 twin turbo engine as your plant your foot down.
 It’s pure horsepower.
-Throw your favorite track of Mozart or Guns’n’Roses on and it’s music to your ears.
+Throw your favorite track of Mozart or Guns’n’Roses on and it’s music to your ears even if you haven’t been to an ear wax removal clinic in a while.
 How does that sound?

 c.
 Primary Kinesthetic: “touching and doing” – I will say, imagine yourself strapped in pure comfort into those body hugging Recaro bucket seats in this A class safety approved sports car – you know you are safe.
 You are bound to have a fun and an amazing time.
 How does that feel?